-The Welsh Government's Prosperity for All: A Low Carbon Wales published March 2019, identifies how Wales aims to meet emission reduction targets and covers proposals to address the increase in electric vehicle use and subsequent roll out of required charging infrastructure.
-The report establishes Wales' commitment to:

-"a shift towards active travel and a low carbon public transport system which is accessible to all and contributes to liveable and sustainable communities.
-This is backed by a bold ambition for a zero emissions bus, taxi, and private hire vehicle fleet by 2028."
+The Welsh Government's Prosperity for All: A Low Carbon Wales published March 2019, identifies how Wales aims to meet emission A shift towards reduction targets and covers proposals to active travel and a address the increase in electric vehicle use low carbon public transport and subsequent roll out of required charging infrastructure.
+The report establishes Wales' system which is accessible to all commitment to: and contributes to liveable and sustainable communities.
+This is backed by a bold ambition for a zero emissions bus, taxi, and private hire vehicle fleet by 2028.

-In March 2021, Welsh Government consulted on a new Wales Transport Strategy, which sets out a long-term vision for the decarbonisation of transport systems, with the stated ambition of the development of a transport system that responds to the climate emergency.
+In March 2021, Welsh Government consulted on a new Swales Transport Strategy, which sets out a long-term vision for the decarbonisation of transport systems, with the stated ambition of the development of a transport system that responds to the climate emergency.
 Encompassed within this strategy is the facilitation of ultra-low emission vehicles (ULEVs) that benefit the economy, environment, social justice, health and well-being.